 Depending on the framework used and the way it is used, it might be difficult to enforce mono-core running.

 Tools are available to evaluate complexity at inference (for example https://github.com/Lyken17/pytorch-OpCounter for pytorch or native tf.profile for TF).

+Memory Parameter (MB): consider all models (for example in case of multiple models per QP).